Participatory action research (PAR): overview, principles, and resources

 Chapter 3: The role of action research in environmental management

-In this methodology chapter (from my thesis) I outline the underlying concepts of action research in more detail.
+In this methodology chapter (from my thesis, written some years ago – but still conceptually relevant) I outline the underlying concepts of action research in more detail.
 Some differences between action research and mainstream science are then explained, particularly to justify its use as an appropriate methodology to address social and institutional issues related to improving environmental management.
 Some more practical details of practicing action research are then discussed.
-Finally the process of critical reflection in action research is highlighted, and an illustration of how it’s use in practice can help in getting people to think more deeply about the use of environmental practices is outlined.
+Finally the process of critical reflection in action research is highlighted, and an illustration of how its use in practice can help in getting people to think more deeply about the use of environmental practices is outlined.